Profile-GmbH/Maintainability-Index-For-Omnis/README.md

   1. Calculate abc as 'Hello World'
   2. Calcualte abc as '(Hello World)'
 ~~~~
 * The standard code that is automatically being generated behind an $event method of a new object does not count as code and does not influence the rating.
+For example if you create a new Pushbutton, it immediately comes with an $event method containing an onClick event.
+This would not be included!
 * The McCabe Complexity can be inaccurate if your code contains a function that uses multiple parameters within a pick() function.
   For example, the following statement would increase the complexity by one too many.
 ~~~~